oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/publish-recall-workflow/publish-recall-workflow.md

     </copy>
     ```

     Continue only when all four function names appear.
-If `GET_AFFECTED_STORES` is missing, the Lab 1 package is still installed; rerun the complete `01-extend-recall-api.sql` script as `RECALL_OWNER`.
+If `GET_AFFECTED_STORES` is missing, ask the facilitator to verify the prepared database interface.

 3. Inspect the package grant.